Zolpidem: Medical uses

-Zolpidem is labelled for short-term (usually about two to six weeks) treatment of insomnia at the lowest possible dose.
+Zolpidem is labeled for short-term (usually about two to six weeks) treatment of insomnia at the lowest possible dose.
 It may be used for both improving sleep onset, sleep onset latency, and staying asleep.

-Guidelines from NICE, the European Sleep Research Society, and the American College of Physicians recommend medication for insomnia (including possibly zolpidem) only as a second line treatment after non-pharmacological treatment options have been tried (e.g. cognitive behavioral therapy for insomnia).
+Guidelines from NICE, the European Sleep Research Society, and the American College of Physicians recommend medication for insomnia (including possible zolpidem) only as a second-line treatment after non-pharmacological treatment options have been tried (e.g. cognitive behavioral therapy for insomnia).
 This is based in part on a 2012 review which found that zolpidem's effectiveness is nearly as much due to psychological effects as to the medication itself.

-A lower-dose version (3.5mg for men and 1.75mg for women) is given as a tablet under the tongue and used for middle-of-the-night awakenings.
-It can be taken if there are at least 4 hours between the time of administration and when the person must be awake.

 Contraindications

-Zolpidem should not be taken by people with obstructive sleep apnea, myasthenia gravis, severe liver disease, respiratory depression; or by children, or people with psychotic illnesses.
-It should not be taken by people who are or have been addicted to other substances.

 Use of zolpidem may impair driving skills with a resultant increased risk of road traffic accidents.
-This adverse effect is not unique to zolpidem, but also occurs with other hypnotic drugs.
+This adverse effect is not unique to zolpidem but also occurs with other hypnotic drugs.
 Caution should be exercised by motor vehicle drivers.
-In 2013, the FDA recommended the dose for women be reduced and that prescribers should consider lower doses for men due to impaired function the day after taking the drug.
+The U.S. Food and Drug Administration (FDA) recommends lower doses of zolpidem due to impaired function the day after taking it.

-Zolpidem should not be prescribed to older people, who are more sensitive to the effects of hypnotics including zolpidem and are at an increased risk of falls and adverse cognitive effects, such as delirium and neurocognitive disorder.
+Zolpidem should not be prescribed to older people, who are more sensitive to the effects of hypnotics including zolpidem, and are at an increased risk of falls and adverse cognitive effects, such as delirium and neurocognitive disorder.

-Zolpidem has not been assigned to a pregnancy category by the FDA.
 Animal studies have revealed evidence of incomplete ossification and increased intrauterine fetal death at doses greater than seven times the maximum recommended human dose or higher; however, teratogenicity was not observed at any dose level.
-There are no controlled data in human pregnancy.
+There are no controlled data on human pregnancy.
 In one case report, zolpidem was found in cord blood at delivery.
-Zolpidem is recommended for use during pregnancy only when benefits outweigh risks.
+Zolpidem is recommended for use during pregnancy only when the benefits outweigh the risks.